Amid wildfires, North Carolina getaway turns to ghost town

 “You’ve put blood, sweat and tears in for years, and to look back and go, ‘Lord, I don’t know if you’ve got me coming back or not’ — that’s not a good feeling.”

 For about a week now, Chimney Rock, part of the Lake Lure area outside Asheville, has been virtually deserted in a smoky haze as dozens of wildfires burn an estimated 190 square miles across the Southeast.
 Stores and restaurants are closed and houses show no signs of life.
 The only visitors are firefighters from across the country.
-About 1,000 people are still evacuated.
+About 1,000 people were evacuated, and officials were allowing them to come back into the area Saturday afternoon.

 The shroud of smoke is making a dent in the tourism economy — which thrives during the fall season in much of the affected area — but Lake Lure could be taking the most concentrated hit.
 Elsewhere, several officials called the smoke annoying but say it hasn’t been deterring all the visitors.

 On a positive note, nothing in the Lake Lure area has been burned down or damaged by the fires, said Cason, who serves as Rutherford County’s top tourism official.
-But a dry, windy weekend forecast is keeping the community waiting nervously.
-Emergency officials have blocked the road to get to Chimney Rock.
+Still, a dry, windy weekend forecast is keeping the community watching nervously.

 Most inns have closed.
 The 1927 Lake Lure Inn & Spa is open — but to provide shelter for firefighters who have come to the region to help.
 On Tuesday night, the inn fed 810 firefighters, manager Patrick Bryant said.